Skip to content

 The first option would be to look at professional organizations such as the Network of Independent Interventionists (NII) and the Association of Intervention Specialists (AIS).

 The other option would be to reach out to your local addiction treatment center and ask them for a referral.
-These treatment programs would have a solid understanding of what is available in your area.
+These treatment programs would give you a solid understanding of what is available in your area.

 Don't Wait Another Day & Get Help Now at Our Alcohol Treatment Program in Kentucky